Records and Requests for Information

 C.R.S.
-24-72-203 authorizes the City Clerk, as the custodian of the City's public records, to make rules with respect to the inspection of City records as are reasonably necessary for the protection of such records and to prevent unnecessary interference with the regular discharge of the custodian's duties.
-Pursuant to this authority the Steamboat Springs City Clerk's Office charges a fee for the research and retrieval of public records at a rate of $30.00 per hour, with no charge for the first hour.
+24-72-203 authorizes the City Clerk, as the custodian of the city's public records, to make rules with respect to the inspection of city records as are reasonably necessary for the protection of such records and to prevent unnecessary interference with the regular discharge of the custodian's duties.
+Pursuant to this authority the Steamboat Springs City Clerk charges a fee for the research and retrieval of public records at a rate of $30.00 per hour, with no charge for the first hour.
 A deposit may be required.
 See the attached City Manager Rule (PDF)

-The City Clerk's Department is responsible for the development and implementation of a Records Management Program that will integrate procedures, retention schedules and best practices for the management of records in accordance with the requirements of State Statute and the City Charter.
+The City Clerk is responsible for the development and implementation of a Records Management Program that will integrate procedures, retention schedules and best practices for the management of records in accordance with the requirements of State Statute and the City Charter.

 A collection of original city documents is maintained and made available to city staff, City Council and the public.
 Original documents will soon be imaged and electronically stored on the computer mainframe for public dissemination and disaster preparedness.
 An immediate benefit of this program is improved access to city records.
 The long-term benefits include an inventory of archival documents for research purposes and minimized down time in the event of a disaster.